Heat Treating Aluminum

 - Precipitation Hardening: Also called artificial aging, a precipitation-hardened part is heated and cooled to create larger particles, or precipitates, of metal in an impurity phase that stops the movement of grains along dislocations.
 This distributes any alloying elements throughout a part to increase the quality of an alloy and greatly increases the hardness and tensile strength of a heated part.

-- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat is the process of heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
-This rapid cooling “locks” the disrupted grain structure into place quickly, leading to a part that will continue to harden as it fully cools to room temperature.
+- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat treatment is the process of heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
+The rapid cooling part of the solution heat treatment process “locks” the disrupted grain structure into place quickly, leading to a part that will continue to harden as it fully cools to room temperature.

 Aluminum Heat Treatment